Bill

 Bill Summary

-This bill prohibits the sale of the location and other sensitive data regarding children.
+This bill prohibits the sale of a child's personal data.

 AI Summary